 Majority of the shares of common stock present in person or represented by proxy and entitled to vote on the matter at this annual meeting.
-Abstentions from person or represented by proxy and entitled to vote on the matter at this annual meeting.
+Abstentions from voting on this proposal will have the same effect as a the matter at this annual meeting.
 Abstentions from voting on this proposal will have the same effect as a vote against this proposal.
 Brokers may vote their shares on this proposal if they have voting instructions from the beneficial owners of the shares and in the case of ratification of the appointment of the Company s independent auditor, brokers may vote their shares on this proposal even if they have not received instructions (ratification of the appointment of the independent auditor is considered a routine matter for which a broker may exercise discretionary voting power).
 Broker non-votes will not be treated as votes cast on this matter, and therefore will not have any effect on determining the outcome.